GoJS API

 • Position each separate tree.

 This is called after each tree has been laid out and thus each subtree bounds are known.
 The arrangement and arrangementSpacing and Layout.arrangementOrigin properties affect this method's behavior.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Returns void